Frank Field Supports Assisted Dying Bill After Revealing Terminal Illness

 Would you vote to legalise assisted dying for the terminally ill?— Guido Fawkes (@GuidoFawkes) October 22, 2021

-As a conscience issue Guido is conflicted, after thousands of votes our unscientific Twitter poll is surprisingly decisive..
+On this conscience issue Guido is conflicted, after thousands of votes our unscientific Twitter poll is surprisingly decisive in favour of legalising assisted dying..